enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## colnames(36): SRR2443263 SRR2443262 ...
 SRR2443166 SRR2443165
     ## colData names(27): project sample ... sizeFactor replaceable

-Note that we used an extremely simple model; in the real world you will probably need to account for co-variables, potential confounders and interactions between them. `edgeR` (Robinson, McCarthy, and Smyth 2010) and `limma` (Ritchie et al. 2015) are good alternatives to `DESEq2` for performing differential expression analyses.
+Note that we used an extremely simple model; in the real world you will probably need to account for co-variables, potential confounders and interactions between them. `edgeR` \[34\] and `limma` \[35\] are good alternatives to `DESEq2` for performing differential expression analyses.

 We can now look at the data in more detail.
-We use the variance stabilising transformation (VST) (Anders and Huber 2010) for visualisation purposes:
+We use the variance stabilising transformation (VST) \[36\] for visualisation purposes:

 ``` r
 vsd <- vst(dds, blind = FALSE)